ykasidit/pyserial_readline_cpu_usage_reduction/README.md

 My humble thanks to [Harald Koenig](https://www.linuxday.at/harald-koenig) for notifying us a while back that he found via `strace` that our USB GPS reader process was reading 'byte by byte' and was therefore inefficient - this very much gave the hint to the final findings and conclusions summarized here.

 Full respect and credit to the [`pyserial`](https://github.com/pyserial/pyserial) project authors, they have indeed done a great job and made the most popular python serial library work very well and very simple to use.
-This humble finding just adds on to its application on lower power GNU/Linux devices.
+This page hopefully adds on to its popularity and application on lower power GNU/Linux devices.

 Details